fast-spectroscopy-sheffield/TA-software/README.md

 ### key things to implement ###

+ - [x] Set up and test NIR detectors for sub-ps TA
- - [ ] Set up and test NIR detectors
+ - [ ] Set up and test NIR detectors for nsTA - current have a $\tau$ flip-related bug, among other issues
  - [ ] B-matrix referencing (as an option?)

 ### important things to fix ###